wperlichek/ISL/exercises/ch-2.md

           On the matter of our predictors being influenced by high noise aka ϵ.
 Well, the predictors are not, but the outcome aka F(x) is.
 And it's randomly influenced too, if ϵ is high then there is a higher chance that our F(x) output will be jumpy, sporadic.. variable.
 Using a flexible model is not a smart move here.

+***For all problems in 2.
+Explain whether they are a classification problem or regression problem.
+Indicate whether we are most interested in inference or prediction.
+Provide n and p.***

+**2a**

+This is a regression problem.
+CEO salary is quantitative which implies regression.

+This is an inference problem.
+We want to know how one or more predictors impacts the result.

+n = 500
+p = {profit, # of employees, industry, CEO salary}.count = 4